meeedbkr/COMPUTER-VISION-MST-IMSC/TPS/TP2/README.md

 1. Navigate to the directory where the code is stored.
 1. Update the __`url`__ variable in the code to point to the location of your input image.

-1. Run the code using the following command:
+1. Run the lab using the following command:
 ```
-python image_masking.py
+jupyter lab
 ```

 1. The output image will be displayed on the screen.